RetroDECK/ES-DE/USERGUIDE.md

 /home/myusername/.local/share/applications/Subnautica.desktop:Exec=steam steam://rungameid/264710
 ```

-This of course assumes that you have menu entries setup for the games in question.
+This of course assumes that you have menu entries setup for your Steam games.

 ## Emulator setup